m1nhengChen/SSE-CortexEmbed/README.md

 # SSE-CortexEmbed
-Code for paper "Using Structural Similarity and Kolmogorov-Arnold Networks for Anatomical Embedding of Cortical Folding Patterns"
+Code for ISBI 2024 paper "Using Structural Similarity and Kolmogorov-Arnold Networks for Anatomical Embedding of Cortical Folding Patterns"